The University reserves the right to:

-(See Explanation of Important Aspects of the Student Judicial Process—Jurisdiction.)
+(See Explanation of Important Aspects of the Student Conduct Process—Jurisdiction.)

 - Suspend or otherwise sanction a student on an interim basis in accordance with the procedures described below.

-- Share the outcomes of the Student Judicial Process with those members of the University community who have a legitimate educational interest in them, or as permitted or required under FERPA, the Clery Act, or any other legal mandate.
+- Share the outcomes of the Student Conduct Process with those members of the University community who have a legitimate educational interest in them, or as permitted or required under FERPA, the Clery Act, or any other legal mandate.

 - In keeping with its commitment to offer a fundamentally fair process for all students involved in the Student Conduct Process, adapt certain aspects of the Student Conduct Process in specific circumstances, in order to meet the interests of all involved parties, including the University.